HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 File Code:

-CITY OF.PETALUMA CALIFORNIA
+CITY OF.PETALUMA9 CALIFORNIA

 AGENDA REPORT

-COBBLESTONE',S APPEAL OF SPARC'S CONDITION PROHIBITING
+COBBLESTONE'S APPEAL OF SPARC'S CONDITION PROHIBITING

 VINYL WINDOWS AT WASHINGTON CREEK SUBDIVISION

-EXECUTIVE SUMMARY The, applicant, Cobblestone Homes; has appealed the Site Plan and
+EXECUTIVE SUMMARY: The; applicant, Cobblestone Homes, has appealed the Site Plan and

 Architectural Review Committee's (SPARC) application of Condition of Approval #6,